watalabo/WiPiCap/README.md

 Airmon tool kills all the processes which might have to do with wifi chip, and set a new monitor mode interface.
 To check the name of the interface, you can use `iwconfig`.
 While the monitor mode interface is active, the Raspberry Pi will lose wireless internet connection.

 Next, check the channel.
-If you want to capture packets communicating on channel 48, type
+For example, if you want to capture packets communicating on channel 48, type

 `iwconfig <NAME OF MONITOR INTERFACE> channel 48`